murilogustineli/computer-vision-demo/README.md

 # Computer Vision Demo

-Computer Vision demo for the Data Hour webinar using `TensorFlow`.
+Computer Vision demo for the Data Hour webinar using `PyTorch`.

 **Run the Computer Vision Demo in a colab notebook**